exteranto/exteranto.github.io/articles/typed-message-passing.md

 }
 ```

-Let's route the event to its listener.
+Let's route the events to their listeners.
 The `events.ts` file:
 ```typescript
 import { SampleEvent } from './SampleEvent'